Buffalo State Bengals football

 The Buffalo State Bengals team represents Buffalo State College in college football.
-The Bengals competes in the NCAA Division III as a member of the Liberty League, which they joined in 2019 after playing in the Empire 8 from 2012 to 2018.
+The Bengals competes in the NCAA Division III as a member of the Liberty League, which they joined in 2019.

 Buffalo State's first football team was fielded in 1980.
 The team plays its home games at the 3,000 seat Coyer Field, located on-campus in Buffalo, New York.
 The Bengals are currently coached by Lazarus Morgan.